MR

 The first thing you’ll need to do is decide on a business name.
 You’ll need to state it when you register the business.

-Before registering a business name, you should determine if another company already holds that name.
+Before registering a business name, checking if another company already holds that name is important.
+Ontario prohibits more than one non-incorporated business from having the same name.

-You can use Ontario’s Enhanced Business Name Search database to see if other businesses use your proposed business name.
-You should also check domain names and Social Media platforms to see if others use the name online.
+You can use Ontario’s Enhanced Business Name Search database to see if other businesses use your proposed name.
+You can only do the business search in person to get immediate results.
+Doing it by mail will take between four and six weeks.

-If your name is unique and you know that no other business has registered under it, all you have to do is register your business with the Ontario government.
+If your name is unique and you know that no other business has registered under it, you must register your business with the Ontario government.

 Restrictions on Business Names

-Every business needs a name, but not every name is suitable for every business.
-The following restrictions should be considered when choosing a name for your business:
+Every business needs a name, but not all names suit every business.
+The following restrictions should be considered when naming your business:

 • You can’t use a name that suggests your business is connected to a Government department unless you have the Government’s permission.
-A name like “The Ontario Horse Lovers Association” would not be acceptable because it does not have any distinctive elements.
+A name like “The Ontario Horse Lovers Association” would not be acceptable because it has no distinctive elements.

-• Names cannot include any profane language or objectionable words under federal or Ontario law.
+• Names cannot include profane language or objectionable words under federal or Ontario law.

 • A business name that may mislead customers about the type of company.
 For example, putting “LLC” in the name of your sole proprietorship, for example.

-• Without specific authorization, the terms “college,” “institution,” and “university” are forbidden.
+• Without specific authorisation, the terms “college,” “institution,” and “university” are forbidden.

-Registering your business is typically a simple process, and once complete, your business will receive a business number from the Canada Revenue Agency.
+After choosing your business name and legal structure, you can register your business with the government.
+Registering your business is usually straightforward, and once complete, your business will receive a business number from the Canada Revenue Agency.

 • Your business name

-When you register a business in Ontario, you have three options.
+When registering a business in Ontario, you have three options.
 You can do it online, by mail, or in person.

-In just a few minutes, you can register your business online.
-A credit card (Visa or MasterCard) and an email address are required for the transaction.
+You can register your business online In just a few minutes.
+You will need a credit card (Visa or MasterCard) and an email address for the transaction.

 You can register by mail by completing Form 1.
 Fill out the form and send it along with an $80 cheque or money order payable to the “Minister of Finance.”